top of page

 METRICS - WHAT'S ON YOUR DASHBOARD?

 We’ve been engaged by the entrepreneur with more heart than anyone but can’t break past $2M in annual revenue to the “heady” $55M company that has a metric for everything but has a toxic culture and 60% annual turnover.
-Where is the equilibrium and does size, market, growth plan, and external competition play a role in determining?
+Where is the equilibrium, and does size, market, growth plan, and external competition play a role in determining?

 In assessing any business, it’s important to efficiently analyze the current business model and culture by developing a set of objective metrics from which to judge incremental improvements.
 Much like a car has a dashboard, visually displaying a handful of critical indicators to let the operator know the vehicle can operate as intended, your company should have a series of metrics to objectively gauge performance.